 The reports that make up this database have been collected by volunteers in Serbia starting in 2016.
-These were mainly volunteers working with Rigardu, No Name Kitchen and Fresh Response, as well as independent persons.
+These are mainly volunteers working with Rigardu, No Name Kitchen, Fresh Response, BelgrAid and Infopark, as well as independent persons.
 In our work at different locations in Serbia, we started to notice the effects of push-backs and, increasingly, physical violence on the people we were working with.
 Since we started documenting cases of violence on the border, the frequency of such incidents has been ever rising and the level of violence has reached shocking levels.
 In solidarity with the people suffering these abuses we decided to document and publish their stories, which are all too often forgotten.

 By connecting among ourselves and sharing our experiences, we soon noticed that these were not isolated episodes limited to specific places, but rather part of a large-scale, systematic deterrence strategy effected by the authorities of EU member states.
 Although illegal push-backs are taking place throughout South-Eastern Europe, this database concentrates mostly on cases in Croatia and Hungary, since these are where most of our testimonies come from.
 While there have been many attempts to raise attention for this issue by actors such as MSF, Oxfam, Human Rights Watch, UNHCR and others , illegal and violent push-backs are still taking place today.